 As a soloist and chamber musician she has performed in festivals, conferences, and concert series in the United States, Cuba, and Europe.
 She attended Carnegie Mellon University, studying with Andrés Cárdenes, and received her master’s degree from the Liszt Academy of Music in Budapest, Hungary, studying with Eszter Perényi.

-Hajnal is a member of the violin faculty at Interlochen Arts Camp, and maintains a violin studio at Greenwich House Music School, Opus 118 Harlem School of Music, and Lucy Moses School at Kaufman Music Center.
+Hajnal is a member of the violin faculty at Interlochen Arts Camp, Opus 118 Harlem School of Music, Greenwich House School of Music, and Lucy Moses School at Kaufman Music Center.
 She is also a chamber music coach with the Face the Music/Kronos Quartet program.

 Recent projects include the albums: Electric Bands, on innova Recordings (D. J. Sparr, Brianna Matzke, Momenta Quartet, Kristina Bachrach); and Pentaptych, (Ryan Lott), commissioned by the Philbrook Museum of Art and presented Tulsa Ballet.